Shiva-Kumar-872/XDC-CLONE/README.md

 # 🌅 XDC Network Clone — Cinematic Web Experience

-A visually immersive, animation-rich clone of the XDC Network website, built with precision, modularity, and narrative-driven UI elements.
+Watch Live video of the app in → : linkedin.com/in/shiva-kumar-7053a429b A visually immersive, animation-rich clone of the XDC Network website, built with precision, modularity, and narrative-driven UI elements.
 This project showcases how modern web animation can elevate storytelling, using scroll-triggered reveals, symbolic motifs, and viewport-aware transitions.

 ---